 Norwegian-Swedish film composer Christine Hals came from the snowy mountains and fjords of Norway to the beaches and bright boulevards of Los Angeles, CA after completing a Masters degree in Film Scoring at the highly acclaimed Dramatical Institute and the Royal College of Music in Stockholm.
 Back home, Christine scored for various short movies, features and documentaries, some of which have won several awards.
 Now she’s ready for even bigger challenges.

 Weeks after graduating from a prestigious intensive one year course in music composition on scholarship at the University of Southern California, where Christine studied under the mentorship of A-list composer James Newton Howard, the young composer was head-hunted by Disney Studios.
 They needed Norwegian lyrics and vocals for a little film called Frozen, and Christine had the perfect artist background.
 As a young girl, she herded goats using a high-pitched singing style known as “kulning” to call the animals down from icy slopes.
-She also contributed lyrics in Ancient Norse to one of the songs.
+She also contributed lyrics in Ancient Norse to one of the songs composed by the film’s composer Christophe Beck.
 The filmmakers praised her work on Frozen which went on to become the top-grossing film of 2013 and win several Academy Awards including Best Animated Picture for directors Jennifer Lee and Chris Buck, and Best Song for songwriters Kristen Anderson-Lopez and Bobby Lopez.

 Christine is inspired by the world around her, whether that be the sounds of big city LA or Stockholm, or the murmur of the sea.
 She holds in her heart memories of Norway’s Northern lights in dark winter, the bright summer midnight sun and the beauty of snow stretching for miles and miles.
 Christine believes that creativity and your artistic side comes from your soul and your soul is touched by all the experiences you’ve had and all the people you’ve met, resulting in a music that reflects her travels as it explores different cultures, styles and musical imagery, bringing to life the newly-born characters of a filmmaker’s imagination.